ntulenev/KafkaSnapshot/README.md

 ![KafkaSnapshot](logo_s.png)
 # KafkaSnapshot
-Tool that allows to read current data snapshot from Apache Kafka topic with compacting.
+Tool that allows to read current data snapshot from Apache Kafka topic to the file.

+Supports:
+* Compacting
+* Key filtering
-Application supports Apache Kafka topics with string keys (optionally as json) and long keys.
-Topics with NULL keys will be skipped.
+* String keys (optionally as json) and long keys
-Topics could be filtered by key.
+* Multi-partition topics

 Messages should contains JSON data.